chhuang-one/sqxclib/doc/SqQuery.md

 # SqQuery

 SqQuery is query builder that supports nested and subquery.
-If you remove sq_query_get_table_as_names() in SqQuery.c, it can work independently without sqxclib.
+It can work independently without sqxclib if you remove sq_query_get_table_as_names() in SqQuery.c.
-You can also use other query builder to replace SqQuery in sqxclib by removing SqStorage-query.c from Makefile.
+You can also use other query builder to replace SqQuery in sqxclib by removing SqQuery.c and SqStorage-query.c from Makefile.

 ## create query and generate SQL statement